 The Uniform Per Student Funding Formula: DC’s Tool for Funding Public Schools

 DC funds all public schools through the Uniform Per Student Funding Formula (UPSFF), which allocates money for each student and with adjustments depending on their needs.
-The District established the UPSFF in 1996 following the DC Council passing a law that mandated the government fund traditional and public charter schools through the same funding formula.
+The District established the UPSFF in 1996, following DC Council’s passing of a law that mandated the government fund traditional and public charter schools through the same funding formula.
 The formula only governs local operating dollars that the District allocates to DCPS and public charter schools, not federal or private funding nor capital costs.

-The District provides funding to schools on a per student basis with additional funding for certain grade levels, students with special needs or designated “at risk,” and English language learners.
-The UPSFF is made up of several parts, including a foundation level and weights that adjust the base per-student funding based on various factors (Figure 3).
+The District provides funding to schools on a per student basis through the UPSFF.
+The formula is made up of several parts, including a foundation (or base weight) level and additional weights that adjust the base per-student funding based on factors like grade level, special needs students or those designated “at risk,” and English language learners (Figure 3).
 Each of these parts generate funding for DCPS and public charter LEAs.

 - Grade-level weights: The foundation level is multiplied against grade-level weights to account for differences in educational resources that schools need to provide a general education to students at different grade levels.

 - Other supplemental weights and add-ons: The UPSFF includes additional weights for residential public charter schools that provide room and board to students, residential special education public charter schools, DCPS special education schools, summer school for students receiving special education services, and special education compliance and attorney fees.
-The formula also includes a per-student facilities allotment for public charter LEAs to finance buildings, which is discussed later in this guide (See section on how Public Charter LEAs Fund Their Schools).
+The formula also includes a per-student facilities allotment for public charter LEAs to finance buildings, which is discussed later in this guide (See “How Public Charter LEAs Fund Their Schools”).

 - Testify about the harms of inadequate UPSFF increases at DC Council hearings.

-- Attend or watch recordings of the UPSFF Working Group meetings, follow the progress of new adequacy studies
+- Watch recordings of the UPSFF Working Group meetings.

 A Bit of UPSFF History You Should Know